 methods are intended to operate purely at the network layer,

-providing the primitives needed to achieve both transport and higher
+providing the primitives needed to achieve both transport and higher-layer QoS objectives.

-layer QoS objectives.
 It does not propose detailed protocol

 machinery to achieve these goals; it leaves these to supplementary

 specifications, such as [I-D.moiseenko-icnrg-flowclass].
 It